kitian616/jekyll-TeXt-theme/_posts/2020-09-21-git_is_going_to_eat_you.md

 ---
-title: Git is going to eat you and how to pretend your know Git.
+title: How to pretend your know Git.
 layout: article
+tags: FirstDayAtWork, Git
 ---
 ## Prologue